Toni Lewis

 Toni Lewis is an American actress best known for playing Terri Stivers on Homicide: Life on the Street.
 The role led to her receiving a nomination for an NAACP Image Award for Outstanding Supporting Actress in a Drama Series.
 She is also known for playing Valerie Murphy on As the World Turns.

-She is married to music editor Chris Tergesen, brother of Lee Tergesen, who played Officer Chris Thormann in Homicide: Life on the Street.
+She is married to music editor Chris Tergesen, brother of Lee Tergesen, who played Officer Chris Thormann in seven episodes over three seasons of Homicide: Life on the Street.